 This course will enable you to find out more about the opportunities before taking other qualifications.
 You can study Media Studies at A level in the 6th form or at college.
-Every year several students go on to university to study Media related courses.
+Every year significant numbers of our students go on to university to study media or film related courses and many have gone on to get jobs in the media and film industries.